One person Greek moussaka casserole, is just as tasty as the big casserole you usually make. All flavors combined on one dish. Bon appetite!

 - Heat some oil in the pan and bake the onions for about 3 minutes until they are translucent.

-- Add the garlic and stir-fry 30 seconds.
+- Add the garlic and stir-fry for 30 seconds.

 - Add the minced meat and bake it nice and brown.

-- Pour the can of tomatoes, the tomatoes and sugar into the pan and bring to a boil.
-Simmer for 5 minutes.
+- Pour the can of tomatoes, the tomatoes, and sugar into the pan and bring to a boil.
+Simmer for five minutes.

-- Melt 25 grams butter in the pan and add the flour at once, while stirring.
+- Melt 2 tablespoons of butter in the pan and add the flour at once, while stirring.

 - Bake for two minutes, while continuing to stir.